-ARCH 150 lecture classes meet Mondays, Tuesdays, and Thursdays from 10:00am-11:15am, and lab sessions are Monday through Friday, 12:00pm-2:00pm.
-During this time faculty presentations, individual criticism, group reviews and discussions will be held.
+ARCH 150 lecture classes meets every day Mondays, Tuesdays WednesdayThursdays and Fridays, from 10:00am-12:00pm, and lab sessions are Monday through Friday, from 12:00pm-2:00During this time faculty presentations, individual criticism, group reviews and discussions will be held.
 A schedule of meetings, reviews, presentation requirements and dates will be issued for the final project.
 Faculty lectures, group reviews, presentations, and discussions cannot be made up.